microchip-pic-avr-examples/pic16f17146-cold-plate-mplab-mcc/README.md

 **Functional Safety Supported Setting Storage**
 - Cyclic Redundancy Check (CRC) with Memory Scanner
-- Nonvoltatile Memory (NVM) Control
+- Nonvolatile Memory (NVM) Control

 Using the NVM and CRC CIPs, user settings are saved to EEPROM along with a CRC checksum.
 On start-up, the checksum is revalidated for data integrity.
 The CRC reduces code size and runs faster than the software could perform, by offloading it to the dedicated hardware.